 I had the pleasure to watch Rolf-Göran Bengtssons clinic at Ratsastuskeskus Aino in September.
 I have not had the time to see any clinics for a while so I was really excited when we hit the road together with my friend Hanna Nyholm.

 Anyone who follows showjumping knows that "Roffe" is already a legend and his merits are wide.
 Even if he is such a wellknown horseman it was nice to see that he still paid a lot of attention to the basic things in riding and also reminding how important it is with good horse management, routines, structure and planning.
 He was also talking about the importance of the riders both physical and mental training and how important it is to have a good trainer or coach to work with.
+"We do simple boring things but we need them in order to jump bigger."

+When riding himself or teaching the other riders he was doing a lot of basic warm-up.
+He did a lot of transitions in walk, trot and canter and asked the horse to both shorten and extend in all gaits.
+"This is rideability."
 "I ask easy questions to the horse.
 When I use my leg I want the horse to move forward.
 I need that when going towards a jump.
 When we shorten the trot we create a little more energy with the leg and get the horse to carry itself.
 When the horse has self-carriage it becomes lighter in the front and better balanced.
 It is important that we can ride the horse faster, slow it down and have control over the horse."
+"The horse needs to be adjustable to the fence since the course designers make such funny ways."

 When Roffe asked the riders to ride on a circle he pointed out the importance of the outside aids many times.
 "The outside rain is very important.
 It creates the stability needed on the circle."
 On the circle he asked the riders to move the horse away from the inside leg.
 "When we move the horse away from the inside leg, we get a horse that is more supple in its body.
 Remembering however that when we go to the side we should not loose the movement forward."
 I also liked how he talked about taking the outside shoulder away from the wall when turning the horse from the fence close to the wall.